CeceliaWalker/DS4002-Project1/README.md

 ## Section 1: Software and platform section

-All analysis was conducted using Google Colab Jupyter Notebooks.
+All analysis was conducted using Google Colab Jupyter Notebooks on a Mac.
 No additional software installations were required outside of Colab.

 ## Section 2: A Map of your documentation